pcheek13/MorningMirror/README.md

 - Settings drawer now includes per-module show/hide toggles that persist locally plus a built-in on-screen keyboard for every form field.
 - Compliments wake greeting that borrows your configured profile name and shows for 25 seconds when the mirror wakes.
 - Built-in auto sleep timer (15 minutes by default) and wake compliment toggle that are both adjustable from the on-screen settings and saved locally between sessions.
+- Orientation toggle in the settings drawer that flips the UI between horizontal and portrait without touching Raspberry Pi display settings.
+- One-tap MorningMirror updater in the settings drawer that runs `git pull` against the cloned repo so you can stay current without SSHing in.
 - Development tooling (ESLint, Prettier, Jest, Stylelint) included for rapid module creation.

 ## Core dependencies